The King of the Snakes: India

 Professor Sadhana Naithani published a tale originally collected by William Crooke.
 In this tale, two sisters, Sonth and Ganth, live together, and each has a daughter.
 On her deathbed, Sonth asks her sister to make her own daughter remove the cow-dung, and Ganth's daughter cook food.
 After she dies, Ganth inverts her dead sister's request.
 When the girls attain marriageable age, Ganth asks her husband to find a good husband for her daughter and a snake for her niece (Sonth's daughter).
 The human son-in-law brings silver jewelry for his bride, while the snake brings golden pieces.
 Sonth also had a son, and, after his sister's marriage to a snake, leaves for Benares.
 Back to the cousins, the one married to a snake cooks food in her mother-in-law's home, while the Gânth's daughter does know how to cook food and is expelled from her house.
 Gânth's daughter goes to her cousin's house and is welcomed to live with her.
 The snake's mother asks her daughter-in-law how her son sleeps at night, and the girl says he takes off the skin at night.
 The snake's mother advises her to take the snakeskin and burn it.
 The girl does that and, where her hand is touching the snakeskin, it becomes gold.
 Later, Gânth's daughter invites her cousin to take a bath, and suggests they exchange clothes and ornaments.
 Gânth's sister then shoves her cousin into the river and she is washed away to Benares, where she is found by her own brother.
 Meanwhile, Gânth's daughter enters the snake's house and tells him his cousin drowned.
-Later, the snake, now a man, visits his brother-in-law in Benares on a pilmigrage and discovers the whole truth.
+Later, the snake, now a man, visits his brother-in-law in Benares on a pilgrimage and discovers the whole truth.
 The snake goes back home and banishes his sister-in-law.